lab11/socitrack/README.md

-SurePoint
+TotTernary
 =========

 <img src="https://raw.githubusercontent.com/abiri/totternary/master/media/tern_comic_1280.png" alt="TotTernary" width="25%" align="left">

-TotTernary is a system for using ultra-wideband RF time-of-flight ranging to perform indoor ranging and localization.
+*TotTernary* is a system for using ultra-wideband RF time-of-flight ranging to perform indoor ranging and localization.
 It incorporates the *SquarePoint* module, containing the DecaWave DW1000 for UWB packet transmission and timestamping.
 The module provides node-to-node ranges over an I2C interface which can then be sent further on using the radio on the mother board.